-Mechanics Section (First term): The continuous assessment includes multiple in-class assignments, problem-solving sessions (including the use of Mathematica), and at least 1 practical essay as well as a written test and oral exam.
+Mechanics Section (First term): The continuous assessment includes multiple in-class assignments, problem-solving sessions, and at least 1 practical essay as well as a test, part of which may be oral.

 Waves and Optics Section (Second term): The continuous assessment includes homework, tests, tutorial tests and practical reports.